 – An “advanced” surfer can paddle out alone to a surf spot she has never ridden, assess the lineup, and catch and ride waves to her choice of finish, confidently using a full range of turns and maneuvers.
 The advanced surfer has full knowledge about surf etiquette, types of breaks, conditions, and what board is best to ride in which conditions.

-When you arrive at camp, we will have a thorough orientation, welcoming you to the camp and presenting the week’s schedule, among other things.
-Below is an excerpt from a camp week schedule to give you an idea of what a couple of days look like during a typical camp week:
+When you arrive at CHICABRAVA, we have a thorough orientation, welcoming you to the retreat and presenting the week’s schedule, among other things.
+Below is an excerpt from a schedule to give you an idea of what a couple of days look like during a typical week:

 Monday, May 7

 (LT0.7- 9:19am /HT8.8- 3:31pm)

 8:00am Theory Lesson – Perfecting the pop-up and paddling